It’s a legal requirement to have insurance when you take your car out on the road, but it’s up to you to choose which level of cover you want.

 The next level up from third party cover is third party, fire and theft cover.

-This covers everything that third party cover does and, as the name suggests, the cost of repairs or replacement if your vehicle is stolen or damaged by fire.
-It sometimes also covers damages caused by attempted theft – for example, if the thief has broken a window in the process.
+This offers everything that third party cover does and, as the name suggests, also covers the cost of repairs or replacement if your vehicle is stolen or damaged by fire.
+It sometimes also covers damages caused by attempted theft – for example, if the thief has broken a window but not succeeded in stealing your car.

 Bear in mind that insurers can be particular about the claims they accept for fire, damage and theft if they think you didn’t do enough to protect your vehicle.
 For example, if you leave your car unlocked and out in the open, your claim is unlikely to be accepted.